Best Military Drone Stocks to Watch as Global Conflicts Rise

 Why Autonomous UAVs Are Reshaping Defense Tech

-Autonomous UAVs have changed the way battles are fought and wars are won.
+Autonomous UAVs are changing the way battles are fought and wars are won right before our eyes.
 Drones are a key component of 21st-century warfare because they’re more cost-effective, safer, faster, and far more scalable than traditional manned aircraft like jets and helicopters.

 Also, with the integration of AI into UAVs, all it takes is one drone operator to control multiple UAVs.
 This saves on manpower and increases tactical flexibility.